dd32/td-gh-ex/README.md

 == Description ==

 Ascent Theme is a fully responsive WordPress theme that looks elegant on any devices.
 It is simple, clean and lightweight WordPress theme based on the most modern technologies like HTML5 and CSS3.
 The theme support all modern browsers like Firefox, Chrome, Safari, Opera and Internet Explorer 8, 9 and 10.
 If you are looking for a clean professional space, which accommodates your visuals and yet provides you with ample amount of textual area, Ascent is your perfect find.
-You check out the demo at http://testbase.info/c/theme/wp/ascent/
+You can check out the demo at http://testbase.info/c/theme/wp/ascent/

 * Fully Bootstrap Power
 * FontAwesome implementation